slash071/atlas/src/chapter_01/sub/beyond_original.md

 #### Fenced Code Blocks

-Fenced code block is just an alternative way to specify your source code in your Markdown document:
+A fenced code block is just an alternative way to specify your source code in your Markdown document:

     ```
     #!/user/bin/env python3